Leclerc claims deserved maiden win as F1 pays tribute to Hubert at Spa

 Hubert, 22, died on Saturday after he was involved in a multi-car collision during the feature F2 event at Spa, the news prompting a host of tributes from the world of motorsport.

-Sunday's F1 race was preceded by a minute's silence in honor of the young Frenchman, while there was a standing ovation 19 laps into the race in reference to the number of Hubert.
+Sunday's F1 race was preceded by a minute's silence in honour of the young Frenchman, while there was a standing ovation 19 laps into the race in reference to the number of Hubert.

 Leclerc, a year younger than Hubert, started on pole as part of a Ferrari 1-2 and ultimately finished first ahead of the Mercedes of Lewis Hamilton and Valtteri Bottas, with Sebastian Vettel forced to settle for fourth.